nlively/sms-ruby/README.md

 #Send SMS in Ruby

 In this tutorial, you will use the sinch_sms gem to send an sms with Sinch.
-For our [SMS API](https://www.sinch.com/sms-api/) pricing by destination, visit [www.sinch.com/pricing/sms-prices](http://www.sinch.com/pricing/sms-prices/)
+For pricing information about our [SMS API](https://www.sinch.com/sms-api/) by destination, visit [www.sinch.com/pricing/sms-prices](http://www.sinch.com/pricing/sms-prices/)

 ##Set up